laksjdjf/negative_prompt_scaling_for_webui/README.md

 **Only DDIM is applicable.**

 **This script is replacing a module, so unintended effects may be added somewhere.
-So use at your own risk.**
+Use at your own risk.**